Poinsettias as Cut Flowers

-3. The poinsettia flowers are now ready to be placed in a vase of water.
-Be creative, add some evergreen branches and some berries.
-Don’t just stick with red or white flowers, try some of the new colors like marble, jingle bells, salmon, and pink.
-The new Winter Rose poinsettia has a very different flower that resembles a large, open rose.
+4. Don’t use just red or white poinsettias; try some of the new natural colors like marble, jingle bells, salmon, and pink, or the purple and blue dyed varieties.
+The Winter Rose poinsettia has a flower that resembles a large, open rose.

 5. If you singe the ends properly, cut poinsettias can often last up to two weeks.